 7. Does it support both IP and TDM technologies over the same hardware, enabling you to continue using legacy technologies, while smoothing the path to all-packet networks?

-8. Is it available in all-indoor, split mount and all-outdoor models to suit your particular environmental requirements?
+8. Is it available in the all-indoor, split mount, and all-outdoor models to suit your particular environmental requirements?

 10. Does it provide complete network visibility, via an easy-to-use, customizable network management system designed for managing large-scale microwave networks?

 11. Does it feature a unified, SDN-ready operating system that takes the "know one, know them all" approach, enabling you to quickly deploy and efficiently manage wireless backhaul links and networks throughout your entire network infrastructure?

 12. Does it save your CAPEX costs, providing spectrum efficiency techniques that enable you to use smaller antennas and save on high spectrum fees?